What It Tastes Like

 Temperature

 Cascara works well both hot and iced.
-Iced versions often taste brighter and more refreshing.
+Iced versions often show more pronounced fruit notes.

 Sweetness

-Many people drink cascara plain because it already has a gentle natural sweetness.
+Many people drink cascara plain because it already has natural sweetness.

 Brewing Strength